The Club Sandwich: Gapless Phases and Phase Transitions with Non-Invertible Symmetries: Introduction and Summary

 \ee One may ask now how this is different from the construction of the standard SymTFT (\ref{StandSymTFT}).

 {\bf Phase Transitions.} One central application is that of phase transitions and construction of gapless phases with $\cS$ symmetry.
-Say we start with a phase transition for a symmetry $\cS'$, e.g. $\Z_2$ which in 2d is modeled by the Ising CFT.
-We can then consruct using the KT transformations (realized as club quiches) from $\cS'$ to the larger symmetry $\cS$ a phase transition that is $\cS$-symmetric, i.e. a gapless phase that is $\cS$-symmetric.
+Say we start with a phase transition for a symmetry $\cS'$, e.g.\ $\Z_2$, which in 2d is modeled by the Ising CFT.
+We can then construct using the KT transformations from $\cS'$ to the larger symmetry $\cS$ provided by the club-quiche a phase transition that is $\cS$-symmetric, i.e.\ a gapless phase that is $\cS$-symmetric.